wolfmcnally/havekidsright/content/posts/raven.md

 Raven: Oh, that old thing?
 I never read it: it has far too many words, although I quite liked some of the illustrations.

-Achilles: But Mr. T, surely Raven has a point about the effects our actions today impact future generations.
+Achilles: But Mr. T, surely Raven has a point about how our actions today impact future generations.
 We must consider the lives we bring into this world and their likelihood for greater or lesser suffering.

 Tortoise: Of course, Achilles.
 It is our responsibility to consider the world we bequeath to our descendants.
 But that is different from claiming that non-existence itself has moral value or that potential lives have rights or interests.
 Furthermore, unlike you and I, Raven has no *actual* moral commitment to future generations.
 Without such a commitment, one can hardly argue for the welfare of the future.
 In fact, Raven is morally committed to bringing about *no* future generations.